luau-lang/luau/rfcs/function-bit32-clz-ctz.md

 - Scanning set bits in an integer, which allows efficient traversal of compact representation of bitmaps
 - Allocating bits out of a bitmap quickly

-Today it's possible to approximate `clz` using `floor` and `log` but this approximation is relatively slow; approximating `ctz` is difficult without iterating through each bit.
+Today it's possible to approximate `countlz` using `floor` and `log` but this approximation is relatively slow; approximating `ccountrz` is difficult without iterating through each bit.

 ## Design

-`bit32` library will gain two new functions, `clz` and `ctz`:
+`bit32` library will gain two new functions, `countlz` and `countrz`:

 ```
-function bit32.clz(n: number): number
+function bit32.countlz(n: number): number
-function bit32.ctz(n: number): number
+function bit32.countrz(n: number): number
 ```

-`clz` takes an integer number (converting the input number to a 32-bit unsigned integer as all other `bit32` functions do), and returns the number of leading zero bits - that is, the number of most significant zero bits in a 32-bit number until the first 1.
+`countlz` takes an integer number (converting the input number to a 32-bit unsigned integer as all other `bit32` functions do), and returns the number of consecutive left-most zero bits - that is, the number of most significant zero bits in a 32-bit number until the first 1.
 The result is in `[0, 32]` range.

 For example, when the input number is `0`, it's `32`.
 When the input number is `2^k`, the result is `31-k`.

-`ctz` takes an integer number (converting the input number to a 32-bit unsigned integer as all other `bit32` functions do), and returns the number of trailing zero bits - that is, the number of least significant zero bits in a 32-bit number until the first 1.
+`countrz` takes an integer number (converting the input number to a 32-bit unsigned integer as all other `bit32` functions do), and returns the number of consecutive right-most zero bits - that is, the number of least significant zero bits in a 32-bit number until the first 1.
 The result is in `[0, 32]` range.

 For example, when the input number is `0`, it's `32`.
 When the input number is `2^k`, the result is `k`.

-> Non-normative: a proof of concept implementation shows that a polyfill for `clz` takes ~34 ns per loop iteration when computing `clz` for an increasing number sequence, whereas
+> Non-normative: a proof of concept implementation shows that a polyfill for `countlz` takes ~34 ns per loop iteration when computing `countlz` for an increasing number sequence, whereas
 > a builtin implementation takes ~4 ns.

 ## Drawbacks